Vercel

 Calibre does not automatically test draft Pull Requests.
 Test Draft Pull Requests by marking them as Ready for Review or using a Pull Request command.
 You can also re-run a Pull Request Review by closing and re-opening your Pull Request.

 When your Pull Request is merged and selected branch is successfully deployed, Calibre creates a deployment marker on your charts and takes a new snapshot of your Site.
-That way, you always know how releases affect your performance metrics.
+That way, you always know how releases affect your performance metrics too.

 Deployment and Snapshot markers pictured on your metric charts